• Skip to primary navigation

 ingredients for mango sago recipe

-In a blender, add 1 cup of diced mangoes, mango juice, and coconut milk, and puree until smooth.
+In a blender, add 1 cup of diced mangoes, mango juice, and coconut milk, and blend until smooth.

-Next, transfer to a large bowl and mix the remaining ingredients until fully combined and chill before serving.
+Next, transfer to a large mixing bowl and stir the remaining ingredients until fully combined and chill before serving.

 added diced mangoes, mango juice, coconut milk in a blender and transferred the puree in a large bowl